Diagnose breast cancer from histopathological images using Artificial Intelligence

 3. Neural network

 The scaling layer contains the statistics on the inputs calculated from the data file and the method for scaling the input variables.
-Here the minimum-maximum method has been set.
+Here, we have set the minimum-maximum method.
 Nevertheless, the mean-standard deviation method would produce very similar results.
 The scaling layer has nine inputs since there are nine input variables.

 A perceptron layer with a hidden logistic layer.
 The neural network must have nine inputs since the number of scaling neurons is nine.
 As an initial guess, we use three neurons in the hidden layer.